ZheRao/Self-Learning/README.md

 # Self-Learning
-This is to backup the important readings from books or transcripts from lectures
+This is to backup the important readings from books or transcripts from lectures in an organized way